-Our work with school leaders has resulted in significant improvements in student achievement.
-We expect the NCS cohort of schools to increase and sustain these outcomes, which are key indicators of student success in high school and beyond.
+Our work with school leaders has resulted in unprecedented gains across the district in key indicators of student success in high school and beyond.

 On-Track and High School Graduation

-In the past 10 years, Chicago Public Schools have experienced unprecedented increases in graduation rates, from 57% to 74%.
-In 2016, NCS partner schools achieved an average high school graduation rate of 78%.
-Schools with NCS for three or more yers achieved a rate of 82%.
+In the past 13 years, Chicago Public Schools have experienced unprecedented increases in graduation rates, from 57% to 79%.
+In 2019, NCS partner schools achieved an average high school graduation rate of 83%.
+Schools with NCS for three or more years achieved a rate of 86%.

 College Access and Enrollment

-Our latest college enrollment data, of 2015 high school graduates, indicates a 61% enrollment rate.
-Schools that have partnered with NCS for over 3 years reported a 67% enrollment rate.
-These average rates represents a consistent increase from year to year, and surpasses the District by 3% and 9%, respectively.
-While 2016 college enrollment data is not available, our work with counselors last year resulted in 94% of students applying to at least one college.
-In additiona, 88% of students in our partner schools applied to three or more colleges, which according to the UChicago Consortium report, Potholes on the Road to College, greatly increases their likelihood of being accepted.
+Our latest college enrollment data, of 2017 high school graduates, indicates a 72% enrollment rate.
+Schools that have partnered with NCS for over 3 years reported a 75% enrollment rate.
+These average rates represents a consistent increase from year to year, and surpasses the district by 23% and 26%, respectively.
+While 2018 college enrollment data is not yet available, our work with counselors last year resulted in 88% of students applying to at least one college.
+In addition, 54% of students in our partner schools applied to three or more colleges, which according to the UChicago Consortium report, Potholes on the Road to College, greatly increases their likelihood of being accepted.